PierreSQS/openclassrooms-p2-chapter1-junit5/README.md

 * Explore the code.
 You'll have to run the tests in your IDE to see the power of @DisplayName

 ## A Fun Challange
 * Have a go at modifying ConversionCalculatorTest and converting miles to kilometers.
-You can find the conversion factor on line!
-Write your test first and modify the ConversationCalcualtor
+You can find the conversion factor online!
+Write your test first and modify the ConversionCalcualtor
 * It will be similar to the Celsius to Fahrenheit conversion which is already there!